 As children grow their imaginations grow, including their capacity to visualize potential threats.
 Kids think about things that can GET them.
 “What if” thinking develops.
 (What if a burglar gets into the house?
 What if kidnappers try to get me?)
-This imagining can result in increased awareness of their vulnerability.
+Their expanding imagination can result in increased awareness of their vulnerability.
 And sleep is when they surrender watchfulness.
 Sleep is when they feel most vulnerable.
 If they feel anxious, they can’t sleep.

-Why doesn’t rational discussion work?
 A child’s solution to this problem of vulnerability is to seek the protection of parents.
 When scared, all kids seek the comfort of their parents.
-Rational discussion doesn’t work because your modern adult brain is speaking to a sophisticated but very ancient threat-detection module in the child’s brain that has been fine-tuned for the past 200,000 years.
+Why doesn’t rational discussion work?
+It doesn’t work because your modern adult brain is speaking to a sophisticated but very ancient threat-detection module in your child’s brain that has been fine-tuned for the past 200,000 years.
 Danger nearby?
 Stick close to Mom and Dad.
 Just ignore those scary thoughts?
 Not a chance.
-For countless generations kids did sleep with (or very near) parents.
+For countless generations, kids did sleep with (or very near) parents.
 Kids with this module survived more often than those who wandered off alone.
 The must-not-sleep-alone alarm serves a good purpose.
 It protects kids in dangerous conditions.
 It doesn’t matter if the alarm is wrong most of the time (i.e., it gets kids to cling to parents when there is no real danger).
 It only matters if the alarm is right some of the time.
 If it is, nature keeps it.

 Does this reflect a deeper problem?

 Does anxiety at bedtime indicate some deep-seated insecurity?
 Does the fear mean there is some deeper psychological problem?
-Sometimes bedtime fears can be part of a bigger problem with anxiety or depression that might need professional attention, but usually, the answer is no. Every child is afraid to sleep alone sometimes.
-Most kids who develop chronic anxious sleep patterns do so because a bad habit starts and gets perpetuated.
-Stress at school, arguments at home, worry about failure, a frightening movie–all these can contribute to an anxious night and increased dependency on parents.
+Sometimes bedtime fears can be part of a bigger problem with anxiety that might need professional attention, but often, the answer is no. Every child is afraid to sleep alone sometimes.
+Many kids who develop chronic anxious sleep patterns do so because a habit starts and gets perpetuated, but the problem is limited to bedtime.
+In the rest of their lives, they are confident, no more anxious than typical children.

 So why do parents allow their kids to sleep with them?

 - I want my child to sleep alone but I don’t know what more I can do.
 She has always been a poor sleeper.
 My child puts up such a fuss!
-I’ve tried being reassuring and reasonable and firm but my child is so upset and so persistent.
+I’ve tried being reassuring and reasonable and firm but she gets so upset and so persistent.
 I get impatient and that gets us nowhere.
 I just end up giving in.
 We’ve created a monster!